 How to Maintain Your Backyard All Year

 As you explore these trends, be aware that your backyard will need regular maintenance.
-If you have a hardwood deck, it's a good idea to gently power wash the surface once every six months.
+If you have a hardwood deck or are planning to build your own pergola, it's a good idea to gently power wash the surface once every six months.
 Use a finish on it as well to keep the wood protected.

 Check your drainage systems every three months to make sure drains are running smoothly.
 Again, saturated soil can cause rapid erosion, so you want to protect your investment.
 Next, create privacy with fencing.
 Whether it’s wood or vinyl, be vigilant regarding privacy.
 Finally, add some flare to your backyard with an outdoor kitchen and/or natural pool.